dvidalolz/budget-tracker/DESIGN.md

       Nah, I'll just retrieve a inputtypeid using userid and retrieve all subytypes with that userid ii) InputServiceTest {done 03/11/24}
     iii) fix up and finalize all tests {done 03/12/24}
-  e) Logging, specific exception classes, and javadocs
+  e) Specific exception classes {done 03/13/24}
+  f) javadocs commentary
 4) Create RestAPI : This is where you'll handle the transormation of raw input details from frontend and pass it to the service layer

+## Consideration
+* Consider adding loggers
+* Consider the implications of restapi catching specific exceptions
 * Must have an input processor which takes in the component parts of an input, creates an input, and passed it onto inputservice

-* Consider the details of the expense and income as defaults, and how it plays out in the inputtype and subtype retrieval.
-(When it comes to inputtype and subtype, the purpose of retrieval from their respective repositories is to provide all user's inputtypes and subtypes for categorizing visualizations).
-The Input will include these already.
-The way it is currently designed, there is no need to include it in the inputtype/subtype repoitory.
+## Completed Considerations
+* Make sure to test that entities returned have a generated id (NOt Null)
 * Consider the implications of creating user's with an expense/income type as default, without its existence (and therefore, relationship) not being reflected within the database - do the foreign keys of a user/subtype point to an expense/income type?
 How would they do that if they are nonexistent for that user?
    + Include in user service a helper function which creates default types (userservice will require an inputtyperepo after all)
 * Consider if it is necessary to have a set of inputtypes and subtypes in a user, or if they can just be retrieved through database operations.
 What are the pros and cons of each?
 (This will come during the inputtype/subtype service implementation)
-   + Consider is there a way to create default expense/income without having the user class be responsible for it?
-* Consider adding loggers and specific exception classes for business logic
-   + Just do regular exception in service layer for now.
-* Consider javadoc commentary
-* Consider the implications of restapi catching specific exceptions

-## Testing Considerations
-* Make sure to test that entities returned have a generated id (NOt Null)
+* Consider the details of the expense and income as defaults, and how it plays out in the inputtype and subtype retrieval.
+(When it comes to inputtype and subtype, the purpose of retrieval from their respective repositories is to provide all user's inputtypes and subtypes for categorizing visualizations).
+The Input will include these already.
+The way it is currently designed, there is no need to include it in the inputtype/subtype repoitory.